Lumbar spinal stenosis: Diagnosis

 The diagnosis is based on clinical findings.
 Some patients can have a narrowed canal without symptoms, and do not require therapy.

 The normal lumbar central canal has a midsagittal diameter (front to back) greater than 13 mm, with an area of 1.45 cm^{2}.
 Relative stenosis is said to exist when the anterior-posterior canal diameter measures between 10 and 13 mm.
 Absolute stenosis of the lumbar canal exists anatomically when the anterior-posterior measurement is 10 mm or less.

 Plain X-rays of the lumbar or cervical spine may or may not show spinal stenosis.
-The definitive diagnosis is established by either computerized tomography or magnetic resonance imaging (MRI) scanning.
+The definitive diagnosis is established by either computerized tomography scanning or magnetic resonance imaging (MRI).
 Identifying the presence of a narrowed canal makes the diagnosis of spinal stenosis.

 Bicycle test of van Gelderen

 In 1977, Dyck and Doyle reported on the bicycle test, a simple procedure in which the patient is asked to pedal on a stationary bicycle.
 If the symptoms are caused by peripheral artery disease, the patient will experience claudication, a sensation of not getting enough blood to the legs; if the symptoms are caused by lumbar stenosis, symptoms will be relieved when the patient is leaning forward while bicycling.
 Although diagnostic progress has been made with newer technical advances, the bicycle test remains an inexpensive and easy way to distinguish between claudication caused by vascular disease and spinal stenosis.